HIGH SCHOOL PROMPTS

 Now it’s your turn: Read the following letter to the editor completely through one time to get an idea of what this teen is trying to convey to her audience.
 Then get out a colorful pen and proofread the letter.
 Use correct proofreading marks.
 Here are the proofreading marks.
 Help this gal express her message more clearly.

 FYI, there are many correct ways to fix this letter.
-The way you correct it may be different from the way a friend edits it.
+The way you correct it might be different from the way a friend edits it.

 Click here to get and print off the letter: PROOFREAD THIS LETTER TO THE EDITOR.
 There’s plenty of room between the lines to give you space for corrections.
 And, believe me, you are going to need it.